captivationsoftware/react-sticky/README.md

 ============
 [Demo](https://captivationsoftware.github.io/react-sticky)

-Make any React component on your page sticky using inline styles or CSS classes!
+Now featuring support for multiple Sticky elements on the page at once!
+Make any React component on your page sticky using your inline styles, CSS classes or our sane defaults!

 ## Installation
 ```sh